Ian-Joseph/CleanCity/Tests/test-cases.md

 2. Leave required form fields empty and try to submit.
 3. Observe the error messages displayed.

-**Expected Result:**  Verify that error messages clearly describe the issue and suggest how to correct it (e.g., "Password is incorrect.
-Try again or reset it.").
+**Expected Result:**  Error messages should clearly describe the issue and suggest how to correct it (e.g., "Password is incorrect.").

+**Actual Result:**  Error messages clearly describe the issue and suggest how to correct it (e.g., "Password is incorrect.").

 ---